Research and Links

 - U.S. National Vaccine Plan.
 U.S. Dept. of Health and Human Services.

-- Vaccination Coverage for Selected Vaccines and Exemption Rates Among Children in Kindergarten—United States, 2017–18 School Year.
+- Vaccination Coverage for Selected Vaccines and Exemption Rates Among Children in Kindergarten — United States, 2017–18 School Year.
+(2018).
 Morbidity and Mortality Weekly Report.
 Mellerson J. L., et al.

-- Vaccine-Preventable Disease Surveillance in California, 2017.
+- Vaccine-Preventable Diseases Annual Report.
 California Dept. of Public Health, Immunization Branch.

 - Vaccines Are Not Associated with Autism: An Evidence-Based Meta-Analysis of Case-Control and Cohort Studies.
 (2014).
 Vaccine.
 Taylor, L. E., et al.